 Male applicants who have been recommended for hire cannot begin employment with the University until they have satisfied the conditions of federal and state law.
 All newly-hired males must complete the Selective Service requirement through Self-Service on the HR website.
 Failing to meet this requirement will result in termination.
-Males age 26 and older who are not registered with the U.S. Selective Service will not be considered for University positions unless they can show by a preponderance of the evidence that the failure to register was not a knowing and willful failure to register per the provisions of §2.2-2804 of the Code of Virginia.
+Males age 26 and older who are not registered with the U.S. Selective Service will not be considered for University positions unless: (i) the requirement for the person to so register has terminated or become inapplicable to the person and (ii) the person shows by a preponderance of the evidence that the failure of the person to register was not a knowing and willful failure to register.

 To ensure compliance, HR Compliance and Immigration Services conducts random audits of the male employee population to verify their registration status through the U.S. Selective Services online system.
 Males who are between the age of 18 and 25 who have responded that they are not registered with the U.S. Selective Service are advised by HR that they must register before beginning University employment.

 Some noncitizens are required to register and others are not.
 Noncitizens who are not required to register with Selective Service include the following:

 - men who are in the U.S. on student or visitor visas

 - men who are part of a diplomatic or trade mission